microsoft/BotFramework-Composer/docs/howto-defining-triggers.md

 ![unknown_intent](./media/events_triggers/unknown_intent.png)

 ### Add an action(s) to the trigger
-Under the `Handle Unknown Intent` trigger node, click the "+" sign to add the action node(s) you want to include.
+Under the `Handle Unknown Intent` trigger, click the "+" sign to add the action node(s) you want to include.
 For example, you can click **Send Messages** and then **Send an Activity** to send a message authored in [LG file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md).

 ![unknown_intent](./media/events_triggers/unknown_intent.gif)